 In addition to the abundance of restaurants offering soup curry, jingisukan (grilled mutton), and fresh seafood, Sapporo is the birthplace of miso ramen.

-Walk two blocks south of Susukino Station to West 8 and half a block to the east to find the famous Ramen Alley.
+From Susukino station, walk south for two blocks and then east for half a block to reach the famous Ramen Alley.
 Tucked away between the large buildings, this narrow strip of tiny stalls is where you can find some of the best noodles in the prefecture.